lichkitsch/campaigns/README.md

 You can rearrange these rolls once.
 When you level up add 1 point to any one trait lower than 5.

 ## Heart Points
-Characters, along with many items and obstacles, have **heart points (HP)** which represent their overall integrity.
-On a positive outcome against a target, roll your level-specific **damage dice** and reduce their HP by the result.
+Characters, along with some items and obstacles, have **heart points (HP)** which represent their overall integrity.
+After a successful action against a target roll your level-specific **damage dice** to reduce their HP.
 When HP reaches zero items break, obstacles are overcome, and characters suffer a major narrative setback.

 | Level | Damage | AVG DMG | AVG HP |
 |:---:|:---:|:---:|:---:|